Shohei Ohtani: Japan's baseball phenomenon – DW – 03/22/2023

 Seconds after he struck out his Angels' teammate, Mike Trout, in the game that put Japan back on top of the world of baseball, a shouting and smiling Ohtani threw his glove to the ground and tossed his hat to celebrate with his teammates.

 "This is the best moment in my life," he said through a translator.
 Ohtani had helped his Japanese teammates to win seven games and lose none in the tournament, widely considered the World Cup of baseball.
-His excellent hitting and pitching, led him to be named the MVP of the World Baseball Classic.
+His excellent hitting and pitching led him to be named the MVP.

-Ohtani's words to his teammates from before the game were still echoing: "For one day, let's throw away our admiration for them and just think about winning."
+Ohtani's words to his teammates from before the game still echoed: "For one day, let's throw away our admiration for them and just think about winning."

-In Japan, the WBC broadcaster stuck to its live coverage from Miami for almost two hours.
-It was must-see viewing, especially Ohtani's final strike out.
-A clip that will echo in the hallway of highlights shared by the legends of sport that have gone before him.
+In Japan, broadcaster WBC stuck to its live coverage from Miami for almost two hours.
+It was must-see viewing, especially Ohtani's already iconic final strike out, a moment up there with baseball's best.